mimminou/PDBASER/README.md

 #### Linux / MacOS and other Unix / Unix-like

-PDBaser_GUI.py (from GUI folder) is not OS dependant, and it's dependencies will probably run on any operating system provided they are correctly setup.
+The quickest way to get PDBaser running on those systems is by running the msi installer and then PDBaser_GUI.exe through Wine (Tested on Wine 6.0.1, Only works on a 64bit prefix).
+However, PDBaser_GUI.py (from GUI/Build/) is not OS dependant, and will probably run on any operating system provided the envorinmoent is correctly setup.

-Since software distribution on Linux is a nightmare, and i do not have a mac system to package PDBaser for, you will have to setup the environment for it from scratch.
+Since software distribution on Linux is a nightmare, and i do not have a mac system to package PDBaser for, you will have to either use Wine, or deal with setting up the environment from scratch.

 - 1- First, you need a working python environment with support for Tkinter (i'm looking at you, Arch Linux)
 - 2- Install BioPython and Pygubu from pip (pip install biopython / pip install pygubu)
-- 3- You need to build openbabel 3.1.1 with depiction support (Cairo) and python binding from source, and then install it from pip (openbabel==3.1.1).
+- 3- You need to build openbabel 3.1.1 with depiction support (Cairo) and python bindings from source, and then install it from pip (openbabel==3.1.1).

-If everything is setup correctly, running PDBaser_GUI.py should work,
+If everything is setup correctly, running PDBaser_GUI.py should work.

 # Features

-- Input / Output Folder selection.
+- Folder organization (Outputs are organized in a single folder named as the pdb file name).
 - Support for compressed pdb / ent files.
 - 2D Depiction and PNG output.
 - Outputs residues in most popular formats (pdb, sdf, mol2, smiles).